 Rare complications involving the nervous system such as trigeminal neuralgia or occipital neuralgia cause major agony and swelling of the trigeminal and occipital nerves present in different organs in the head and facial region.
 These nerve endings extend along various areas of the skull, teeth, jaws and face, thus giving rise to toothaches.

-Consulting with a neurologist to rectify the underlying issues will eventually also help to get rid of persistent toothaches that accompany these conditions.
+Consulting with a neurologist to rectify the underlying issues will eventually help eliminate the persistent toothaches that accompany these conditions.